It’s remarkable what such an innocuous phrase as ‘you people‘ can tell us about we people.

-This intolerance is particularly applicable to those obsessed with race, open border immigration, and virtue signaling.
+This intolerance is particularly applicable to those obsessed with race, open border immigration, and virtue signalling.

 The associative train of thought, along with a complete abandonment of context that was necessary to condemn Cherry as a racist and a xenophobe is both outrageous and irrational.
 According to the logic, ‘you people’ = ‘immigrant’ = ‘people of color’ = ‘racism and xenophobia’ – and whatever else one may subjectively wish it to mean.

-When the simple word ‘immigrant’ has become synonymous with the term ‘people of color,’ or if you prefer, ‘people who are not white,’ this is an epistemological disaster.
-It destroys our ability to think about – and to distinguish between – the act of moving from one country to another with the color of a person’s skin.
+When the simple word ‘immigrant’ has become synonymous with the term ‘people of colour,’ or if you prefer, ‘people who are not white,’ this is an epistemological disaster.
+It destroys our ability to think about – and to distinguish between – the act of moving from one country to another with the colour of a person’s skin.

 Ironically, none of these issues or debates are relevant to the concern that Cherry was expressing.

-Sad to say, when the mindset of the mob has been turned into a forum for virtue signaling, there simply is no way for anyone to express any rational opinion in a way that is Just Right.
+Sad to say, when the mindset of the mob has been turned into a forum for virtue signalling , there simply is no way for anyone to express any rational opinion in a way that is Just Right.